Guide to warehouse slotting strategies

 Full pallet, case, and item picking

-The quantities in a typical order will also affect your warehouse slotting strategy.
+The quantities in a typical order will affect your warehouse slotting strategy.
 You typically wouldn’t store items that sell by the full pallet in the same warehouse space as individual products that need a small amount of shelf space.

 For example, imagine a company that sells cleaning supplies.
 Janitorial companies might order a case or even a full pallet of cleaning solution.
 If the company has a retail sales arm as well as janitorial supply, it might sell one or two jugs of cleaning solution to a retail customer.
 The warehouse slotting strategy for this company would reflect these different types of sales.
 If most of their sales are by the case, the shelves nearest the packing and shipping area would be designed to hold full cases.

-Product weight and type considerations in warehouse layout
+Product weight and type considerations

 Seasonal changes in warehouse organization